ji-zai/personal-site/content/essays/seek-truth.md

 ### Four stages of mastery

+Why is studying people so important?
+So that we can ground our theory in practice and see exactly how someone better than us would operate.

 Each stage corresponds to a change in ability (i.e. conditioning, memory, ability to act, willpower).

 1. _Novice_ = has no useful conditioning, no useful beliefs to recall (memory), minimal ability to act since they don’t know the tools, methodologies, techniques, frameworks of the craft.
 They may have willpower, which may have been trained separately from this process of getting what you want.
 2. _Average_ = has some conditioning that makes them somewhat useful to their teams, and companies, has some useful beliefs to recall, has some ability to act: by mimicking others, intellectually learning certain techniques, frameworks, etc.
 3. _Great_ = intuition.
 But even greats eventually become outdated.
 4. _Master_ = a great that can become & remain great in a rapidly changing world.
+5. ? = same as master, but more powerful senses (can capture more of reality than we can.) - this is like a powerful chess engine in the context of chess. - this point is just to say that the our theory of seeking truth ought to be the measure of how good any technology we create is (e.g. AI).

 ---